 - You might be having anxiety about a new situation and are unsure of how you’ll handle it.
 The chameleon is telling you that you’ll fit right in and that you have the skills to artfully succeed in the new situation.

 - It can also mean that you feel like you are not being true to yourself and that you’re having to play a role to get along.
-The chameleon can be both a negative but then positive symbol that you can transform your life and find out who you were truly meant to be.
+The chameleon can be both a negative or positive symbol for transformation yourself.
+Ask yourself if these changes you’re making service your highest good.

 - You may be getting a sign to use your gift of creativity more.